you would hear and see, well, nothing!

 GSX Injects Sights and Sounds!

 Lots of things happen when an aircraft parks at the gate, with all kinds of dynamics taking place.
-In the default FSX, you taxi in, and assuming you are at a default FSX airport, stop and shutdown in accordance with your checklists, and as the engines slowly wind down, you would hear and see, well, nothing!
+In the default FSX, you taxi in, and assuming you are at a default FSX airport, stop and shutdown following your checklists, and as the engines slowly wind down; you would hear and see, well, nothing!

 With that now said, I do not wish to diminish FSX, it was and still is an excellent flight simulator, given it was last released in 2009, it is an aging title.
-With the addition of a range of add-ons by speciality developers, some of the short comings of FSX can be overcome and collectively, albeit, at some cost, the simulator can be made much more realistic and enjoyable.
+With the addition of a range of add-ons by specialty developers, some of the shortcomings of FSX can be overcome and collectively, albeit, at some cost, the simulator can be made much more realistic and enjoyable.

 GSX, Ground Services for FSX is one of those add-ons.
 It has been around a while now and has been well received by the flight simulation community.
 Its simulates the ground services using advanced animations and sounds which have always been missing in the default FSX, and it does this well.
 This add-on adds a lot to the simulations feeling of immersion.

-So What will Change with the Add-on Installed?
+So What will Change with the Gsx Ground Services

 The Two Main Services